Student of Life

 North Austin Optimist Fields, 1105 Morrow

 This is an opportunity to create a community among moms with young ones.
 Each day we will gather with the intention to share, move, breathe, or just be in the presence of others sharing your life experience.
 Social distancing practices are in place.
 Masks are worn until on the mat, then it is the student's choice if they want to remove it or keep it on.
-Restrooms available on-site.
+Restrooms available on-site, with a changing table.

 LUNAR NEW YEAR PRACTICE

 These details are currently in development but will begin on January 22nd, looking toward the Lunar New Year on February 12th as a time likely charged with a sense of renewal.

 The effort during this practice is reflecting on lessons from 2020, and using the growth experienced over the last year as a teacher for moving forward.
 You can take this further back to look for possible upcoming patterns and plan accordingly.
 Consider what you were up to 12 years ago (Jupiter was last in Aquarius in 2009 and 1997 before that, etc), and even 30 years ago (Saturn was last in Aquarius from 1991-1994).
 Were there any big themes that could describe those periods of your life?

 Each day an email will arrive that includes an astrological update and potential reflection point, along with a guided physical practice.
 This will differ from the Great Conjunction Preparation with the type of information presented.
 The intention is to build on what worked during the Great Conjunction preparation – turning it into less of a sampling of practices and more of a dedicated one.